Wastewater treatment plant parameters

 Ammonia NH3

-Ammonia NH3 (gas) dissolves in water to form the ammonium cation NH4+.
-The ammonium/ammonia distribution depends on the pH and temperature of the medium.
-In the water field, the term ammonia is incorrectly used to refer to ammonium (NH4+).
+The dissolution of ammonia NH3 (gaseous) in water forms the ammonium cation NH4+.
+The ammonium/ammonia distribution depends on the pH and temperature of the environment.
+In the water sector, the term ammonia is mistakenly used to refer to ammonium (NH4+).

-Ammonium NH4+ is the most common nitrogen component in domestic wastewater.
+Ammonium NH4+ is the most widely represented Nitrogen compound in domestic wastewater.
 Effectively, animals (including humans) absorb the ammonium that is formed in their bodies by transforming it into urea.
-Once discharged, this urea is converted back into NH4+ in the wastewater system by the action of micro-organisms.
-This is the main contribution of ammonium in domestic wastewater, about 80% of NH4+.
+Once discharged, this urea decomposes back into NH4+ in sewer networks, primarily due to the action of microorganisms.
+This is the main source of ammonium in domestic wastewater, accounting for approximately 80% of NH4+.

 In general, ammonium is measured by means of an NH4+ test with a spectrophotometer.